exponea/exponea-android-sdk/Documentation/setup.md

 > 📘  Note
 >
 > - Refer to [SDK auth token authorization](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#sdk-auth-token-authorization) for detailed JWT setup.
-> - See the Data hub documentation for an overview of how to [configure Android SDK with JWT authentication](https://documentation.bloomreach.com/data-hub/docs/configure-android-sdk-with-jwt-authentication) for event streams.
+> - See the {user.dh} documentation for an overview of how to [configure Android SDK with JWT authentication](https://documentation.bloomreach.com/data-hub/docs/configure-android-sdk-with-jwt-authentication) for event streams.

 #### Initialize with customer identity